 Kenya lies at the heart of Africa.
 Visit Kenya for a thrilling taste of sunset savannahs, big cats, elephants, and rhinos in the wild.
 Kenya is one of Africa’s biggest wildlife conservation success stories.
 If you love wildlife, this wonderful country should be top of your ‘must-visit’ list.
 Climb Kilimanjaro or drive across the red savannah plains in search of the elusive rhino; there is so much to see and do that you will fall in love with Kenya and never want to leave.
+Sadly, due to Covid-19, many airports are closed, so chartering a private jet might be your best option.
+Lucky for you, not only is that industry becoming more eco-friendly, but also more accessible – click here for the cheapest options, around.

 Eco-tourism is big in Kenya, and more than 500,000 visitors come to see the wildlife and natural beauty of this wonderful country each year.
 Kenya was one of the first to recognize the dangers of rampant hunting.
 The introduction of armed rangers helped to stem the killing sprees in the bush, which is why Kenya is one of the top safari destinations in Africa.